DRIVEN BASE

 Along with promoting labor management in accordance with the laws and regulations of various countries and regions in relation to labor, such as working hours and pay, DENSO strives to improve working conditions and create employee-friendly work environments while maintaining dialogue with employees so that they can work with satisfaction and enthusiasm.

-We will continue to promote workstyle reform while placing due importance on dialogue with employees.
-In addition, we will endeavor to increase job satisfaction among employees by taking appropriate steps to curb long working hours and comply with developments including legal changes and minimum wage revisions in conjunction with the establishment of equal pay for equal work.
+We will continue to promote workstyle reforms while placing due importance on dialogue with employees.
+In addition, we will endeavor to increase job satisfaction among employees by taking appropriate measures, such as revising fixed-term employment regulations, to curb long working hours and comply with developments including changes in laws and regulations and minimum wage revisions in conjunction with the establishment of equal pay for equal work.

 Initiatives Aimed at Preventing Harassment